-Do you have a big expense around the corner, like a wedding, home renovation, or college tuition, and need the money to pay for it?
+Do you have big expenses coming around the corner, like a wedding, a home renovation, or college tuition but lack the necessary funds to pay for it?
 Are you in debt and struggling to keep up with high-interest payments?

 Your home might be the solution to your financial problem!
-The same place where you eat, sleep, and spend most of your time—is potentially full of equity that can be tapped into to fund whatever needs you may have.
+The same place where you eat, sleep, and spend most of your time in is potentially full of equity that can be tapped into to provide the funds for whatever needs you may have.

-Before we get into that, let’s talk about what equity is.
+First we need to understand what "equity" is.
 Home equity is the value of your home, subtracted by how much you owe.
-Say you own a home valued at $280,000, and you still owe $205,000 on your mortgage.
-Your home’s equity, then, would be equal to $75,000.
+Say you own a home valued at $280,000 and you still owe $205,000 on your mortgage.
+Your home’s equity would be equal to $75,000.

 Typically, homes are viewed as long-term investments.
 They accrue value over time but that money isn’t liquid.
 You’ll see the return on your investment once you decide to sell.
 But until then, your budget is still limited to the liquid money you have access to in your day-to-day.

 Home Equity Loan